Georgia State Route 77: Route description

 SR 77 begins at an intersection with SR 16, at a point northwest of Sparta, in Hancock County.
 It heads northeast to an intersection with SR 15.
 They head concurrent to the north-northwest, passing through rural areas of the county and cross into Greene County.
 They pass through White Plains and curve to the northwest to the town of Siloam.
-In town, SR 15 heads to the northwest on Main Street, while SR 77 splits off to the north-northeast and has an interchange with Interstate 20.
+In town, SR 15 heads to the northwest on Main Street, while SR 77 splits off to the north-northeast and has an interchange with Interstate 20 (I-20).
 Then, it leaves town and heads north to Union Point.
 It intersects US 278/SR 12 (Lamb Avenue).
-The three routes head concurrent for about 4 blocks, to an intersection with SR 44.
+The three routes head concurrent for about four blocks, to an intersection with SR 44.
 Here, SR 44/SR 77 head concurrent to the northwest, until SR 44 splits off onto Washington Highway and SR 77 continues to the northwest.
 It passes through Woodville and enters Oglethorpe County.
 In a curving fashion, the highway passes through the towns of Maxeys and Stephens, and then enters Lexington.
 There, it intersects US 78/SR 10/SR 22 (Main Street).
 The four routes head concurrent to the southeast, until SR 77 splits off in the southeastern part of town.
 It heads northeast, passing through rural areas of the county and crosses over the Broad River into Elbert County.
 The road heads to the north, into Elberton, where it intersects SR 17/SR 72.
 It curves to the north-northwest and meets the southern terminus of SR 368 (Anderson Highway).
 SR 77 continues to the north-northwest, and enters Hart County.
 Less than 1 mi after the county line, the route meets the western terminus of SR 77 Spur.
 Then, it heads north and curves to the north-northwest, until it enters Hartwell.
 There, it begins a concurrency with US 29/SR 8.
 The three routes head to the west-northwest, to an intersection with SR 51 (Chandler Street), which joins the concurrency.
 A block or two later, US 29/SR 8 depart to the southwest on Athens Street.
 SR 51/SR 77 head to the northwest and curve to the west, crossing over Lake Hartwell, until SR 51 splits off onto Bowersville Highway.
 At that point, SR 77 heads northwest and curves to the north.
-It meets the eastern terminus of SR 77 Connector (Lavonia Highway).
+It meets the eastern terminus of SR 77 Conn.
+(Lavonia Highway).
 Then, it heads north-northwest to and intersection with SR 59 (Knox Bridge Crossing Road), northeast of Lavonia.
 About 1500 ft later, it meets its northern terminus, an interchange with I-85 at exit 177.

 The following portions of SR 77 are part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense: